ceurws/ceur-make-ui/README.md

 + [Materializecss](http://materializecss.com/): Materialize.css was used to develop the interface based on Google's [material design](https://material.google.com/) principles.
 Throughout the project, Materialize.css is used to develop material design based look and feel.
 + [jQuery Steps](http://www.jquery-steps.com/): jQuery Steps is used to create stepwise forms for creating xml format based required artifacts which are the Table of Contents file and Workshop file.

+It would be good for any **GEEK** willing to play *with the code* to know these libraries in advance, that would make code understanding very easy for him/her.

 ###Software Architecture
 The following figure shows the general software architecture of the web application: